oussamasf/Task-Management/README.md

 - `DELETE /project/:projectId/tasks/:taskId`: Delete a specific task.
 (Requires `admin` role)

 Please note that for routes requiring roles, the API will validate the user's role before allowing access to the resource.
 Unauthorized requests will receive a `403 Forbidden` response.

+### E2E Testing with Dynamic Modules

+In this project, I have leveraged dynamic modules in Nest to facilitate E2E testing.
+Dynamic modules allow us to dynamically configure and override dependencies for specific testing scenarios, providing more flexibility and isolation.

+The E2E tests are located in the test/e2e directory and are designed to simulate real-world scenarios by running tests against the actual API endpoints.
+To set up the E2E tests, we utilize dynamic modules to create a separate testing module that replaces certain components or services with mock implementations.